 Various statements of the Second Law of Thermodynamics

 Along with the above statement, the second law of thermodynamics is expressed in many different ways.
 Those are Carnot’s principle, Clausius statement, Kelvin statement, Equivalence of the Clausius and the Kelvin statements, Planck’s proposition, Kelvin-Planck’s statement, Planck’s statement, Principle of Carathéodory, and Planck’s principle.

 Out of these Clausius statement, Kelvin statement and Principle of Carathéodory are the three most prominent classical statements.

 - Clausius statement: Heat cannot transfer from a low-temperature body to the high-temperature body until unless there is an external force on the system.

 - Kelvin statement: This Kelvin Statement also similar to the Clausius statement

 - Kelvin-Plank’s Statement: It is impossible to build a device to operate on a cycle to receives heat from a single reservoir and produce a net amount of work.

 - Carathéodory’s Statement: This is also known as the Principle of Carathéodory.
 This law is completely on the mathematical axiomatic foundation.
 In every neighbourhood of any state entropy(S) of an adiabatically enclosed system, there are states inaccessible from entropy(S).

 we have discussed the statement of the Second law and we have described the violations of the second law.
-We do have different forms of the second law and given the most prominent definitions.
+We do have different forms of statements for the second law and given the most prominent definitions.
 Please let us know your thoughts in the comment section below.